-The Gerken Residence occupies 6,000 interior square feet and 1,500 square feet of roof garden of the 13th and 14th floors of a historic Tribeca building.
-The proposal explores shifting relationships of solid and void through the interplay of three nested prisms.
+The Gerken Residence occupies 6,000 interior square feet and 1,500 square feet of roof garden on the top two floors (13 and 14) and roof of a historic Tribeca building.
+The design explores shifting relationships of solid and void through the interplay of three distinct nested volumes.

 At the entrance to the loft, a massive courtyard opens the loft to the sky and city.
 This initial void is subsequently revealed to be bounded by a larger cut through the 14th floor, allowing the courtyard to be read as a floating glass mass, bridging the east and west sides of the plan, and opening the section between floors.
-The larger cut also exposes the existing building core as a monolithic mass that grounds the choreography of void and solid dancing around it.
-This core is clad in custom pulled plaster panels, a technique developed through the controlled collision of a centuries-old fabrication technique with contemporary digital design language.
+The larger cut also exposes the existing building core as a monolithic mass that grounds the three nested prisms.
+This core is clad in custom pulled plaster panels, a technique developed through rethinking the tools and process that are historically used for creating crown moldings.
 The project is formally restrained, but spatially provocative.